-Talk to me about: art, architecture, accessibility, design, open source, metalworking, design systems, semiotics, inclusion, data privacy, usability in security, design ethics, servant leadership, collaboration frameworks; ice hockey, robotics, permaculture, epic powder days.
+Talk to me about: art, architecture, abolition, accessibility, design, open source, metalworking, design systems, semiotics, inclusion, data privacy, usability in security, design ethics, servant leadership, systems thinking, collaboration frameworks; ice hockey, robotics, permaculture, epic powder days.
 Maybe (possibly) just a just few other things, too.

 ninavizz is my universal handle, as well as my gmail.
 My public PGP key is advised for sensitive matters.

 * Acknowledged serial abuser of semicolons and oxford commas.